kvarak/dnd/docs/_Classes/feyblood.md

 | 15th | *glibness*
 | 17th | *world of deception*

 ### Fey Blood
 The powers of your connected fey starts to grow.
-At 2nd level, select one of the following, based on the fey you are influenced by.
+Select one of the following, based on the fey you are influenced by.

 <img src='https://robertrigo.github.io/pics/boggle.png' style='float:right;padding:20px' />